-Masks are required while you’re in the office.
-Masks must be worn over your nose and mouth, and should be well-fitting.
-KN95, N95, or N94 masks preferred.
+A good mask should be well-fitting and be worn over your nose and mouth.
+KN95, N95, or N94 masks are preferred.
 I will be wearing a KN95 mask to protect you.

 There’s a True HEPA air purifier running next to my massage table, the entire time you’re here.
 It’s filtering the air in the office 5 times an hour, and is rated for filtering 99.97% of particles as fine as 0.3 microns.